Janis-Rullis-IT/dev/php/Interface-abstract-simply-explained.md

 * Interface Car drives and honks but it doesn't say how it is done.
 * Abstract class car tells a bit how it is done bit not all.
 * Audi honks louder than Volvo.

+## difference from a regular [User/ByGender/Male inheritance](https://github.com/janis-rullis/dev/blob/master/Code-structures/Models/Accounts/User/ByGender/Male.php)

+- interface works as a guide/rule set.
+A regular class include already action in it.
+- abstract class includes part action and a requirement to implement some part on it's own